fullstacksjs/fullstacksjs/CAMP.md

 - You’ll experience working as in an All-English working environment.
 - You’ll gain experience of Agile values and principles.
-- You’ll continue to learn how to design, develop, and ship a scaleable software.
+- You’ll continue to learn how to design, develop, and ship a scalable software.

 ## Must Have